 All state, private, and BLM lands contained within the following boundary description.
 The southern boundary begins at the junction of Forest Service Road 074 and Highway 95.
 It runs west to the Payette National Forest boundary.
 The boundary then runs north following the Payette National Forest line to north edge of T22N R1E Section 9 where it turns east to Highway 95.
-The boundary then follows Highway 95 north to its junction with the Main Salmon River and follows the river east to the Payette National Forest line south and follows the Payette National Forest line south until due east of Forest Service Road 074, where it turns west at the south edge of T5N, R1E, Section 25 to its junction with Highway 95.
+The boundary then follows Highway 95 north to its junction with the Main Salmon River and follows the river east to the Payette National Forest line south until due east of Forest Service Road 074, where it turns west at the south edge of T5N, R1E, Section 25 to its junction with Highway 95.